segrelab/co_culture_device/README.md

 /modeling/model - This directory contains the code for the computational model used in this work, written as a MATLAB function.

+/online_supplement - This directory contains all of the online supplemental figures and captions

 /raw_data_and_plots - This directory contains all of the raw data and MATLAB scripts for generating all of the plots in the figures.